PixelsCamp/pixels_camp_2016_talks/2019/personality-hacking-with-node-nlp-and-houdini.md

 I'm currently working on a new analysis of the Beatles lyrics with NLP and exploring more with Houdini.

 My session shows how to build with Houdini and looks at the power of NLP using IBM Watson APIs ( which can be used for free in limited ways ).
 My session also considers web and data literacy as a medium for self expression and understanding.
-It is a thought provoking and relatable session :)
+It is a thought provoking and relatable session.